Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 wordtracker

 Back in the day, putting up your website produced results.
-Primarily because there weren’t as many websites which made it easier to get found.
+Primarily because there were fewer websites, it was easier to get found.
 The bar wasn’t as high as it is today.
 Now, to get found depends on algorithms and social media proof.
-All depend on users and platforms determining your expertise, authority, and trustworthiness.
+It all depends on users and platforms determining your expertise, authority, and trustworthiness.
 And, boy, has that bar been raised.

 Quality and Satisfaction are Key